KVyNguyen/countdown-timer/README.md

 * Note: Press any button to stop the alarm sound.
 Otherwise, it will not stop until reaching the end of the sound file.

 # Demo
-* Note: Demo does not have sound effect
+* Note: Unfortunately, the demo does not have sound effect
 ![](demo.gif)